 Komodo’s Role In Building The Decentralized Internet

-Komodo is a composable blockchain platform focused on providing tools for custom blockchain development.
+Komodo is a platform focused on providing tools for decentralized internet blockchain technologies.
 And, as mentioned above, Komodo's AtomicDEX is one prominent example of a decentralized application.

 The Komodo Dev Team is also working to build the infrastructure necessary for applications to run more efficiently on the decentralized internet.
-Komodo Lead Developer jl777 has created a superlight client called nSPV, which enables blockchain transactions to verify much quicker while continuing to maintain a high level of security.
+Komodo Lead Developer jl777 has created a superlight client called nSPV (Simple Payment Verification), which enables blockchain transactions to verify much quicker while continuing to maintain a high level of security.